 - Lots of parks and recreational space.

-- Upper Junction is a short commute to the TTC line.
+- Upper Junction is a short commute to the TTC transit lines.